Kattis91/with-travel-in-mind/README.md

 #### Success messages

 The user gets feedback on their successful actions.
 Feedback is provided for the actions performed with posts, comments, and explorer profile.
+The user gets a feedback even when signing up, signing in and signing out.
 Please find additional information and images displaying the exact messages below.

 - **Posts:**